MSc Socio-Legal StudiesFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The MSc offers useful preparation for a number of careers.
+The MSc in Socio-Legal Studies offers useful preparation for a number of careers.
 The first of these is that of academic work, often after the completion of a doctoral degree.
-The emphasis on practical research training, on the ability to plan, research and write a sophisticated dissertation, and on the ability to think in broad theoretical terms about law in society, provide an ideal introduction to academic research.
+The emphasis on practical research training, on the ability to plan, research and write a sophisticated dissertation, and on the ability to think in broad theoretical terms about law in society, provides an ideal introduction to academic research.

 Find out more about becoming a student at Bristol, and the support we offer to international students.